nextflow-io/nf-sqldb/README.md

 ## Available operations

-This plugin adds to the Nextflow DSL the following extensions that allows performing query and populate database tables.
+This plugin adds to the Nextflow DSL the following extensions that allows performing of queries and populating database tables.

 ### fromQuery

-The `fromQuery` factory method allows performing a query against a SQL database and creating a Nextflow channel emitting a tuple for each row in the corresponding result set.
+The `fromQuery` factory method allows for performing a query against a SQL database and creating a Nextflow channel emitting a tuple for each row in the corresponding result set.
 For example:

 ```